Custom Will-Power Chinese & Japanese Calligraphy Wall Scroll

 軍紀 means military discipline or military principles.

-If maintaining your military discipline is important to you personally, or important to your military unit, this is the wall scroll to have up behind your desk.
+If maintaining your military discipline is important to you personally or important to your military unit, this is the wall scroll to have up behind your desk.
 In fact, it's the kind of thing I expect to see behind the desk of a First Sergeant or maybe a hardcore NCO.

-Note: This term is not well-known outside of the military services in Asia (not used by the common person).
+Note: This term is not well-known outside the military services in Asia (not used by the common person).

 See Also: Self-Discipline